-- The BA Language and/with English aims to provide students with a rigorous academic programme in the combined fields of a language and English literature. - The English curriculum combines breadth of offering with freedom of choice. - The distinctive nature of the languages component of the programmes lies in the flexibility of our languages offering, which extends to the full range of languages taught at Birkbeck (currently French, German, Italian, Japanese, Portuguese and Spanish) and allows entry at a variety of levels of language competence. - For most of the European languages included in this programme, language entry levels are at one of five levels, as defined in the Common European Framework of Reference for Languages (CEFR): Level A1 (Beginners); Level A2 (GCSE or equivalent); Level B1 (AS/A level
+- The BA Language and/with Global Politics aims to provide students with a rigorous academic programme in the combined fields of a language and global politics. - The distinctive nature of the languages component of the programmes lies in the flexibility of our languages offering, which extends to the full range of languages taught at Birkbeck (currently French, German, Italian, Japanese, Portuguese and Spanish) and allows entry at a variety of levels of language competence. - For most of the European languages included in this programme, language entry levels are at one of five levels, as defined in the Common European Framework of Reference for Languages (CEFR): Level A1 (Beginners); Level A2 (GCSE or equivalent); Level B1 (AS/A level or equivalent); Level B2 (A level + or equivalent); Level C1 (Proficiency).
+Please note that Portuguese can only be studied from B1 level onwards.

-- or equivalent); Level B2 (A level + or equivalent); Level C1 (Proficiency).
-Please note that Portuguese can only be studied from C1 level onwards. - For Japanese there are four basic entry levels, all pegged to the Japanese Language Proficiency Test (JLPT): Beginners, Upper Beginner, Intermediate, Upper Intermediate. - After three years (full-time), students who start at approximately A-level standard language competence will attain a level which conforms to the 'typical' exit level equivalent to CEFR Level C1/C2, as defined in the QAA benchmark statement for 'Languages and related studies', or JLPT Level N2.
-The degree awarded is BA French (or German, Italian, Japanese, Portuguese, Spanish) and English. - Those full-time or part-time students who start at CEFR A1 or JLPT N5 (Language 1) or full-time students who start with CEFR A2 or JLPT N5 (Language 2) will exit with either CEFR B2 or JLPT N4-N3 (Language 3) or CEFR C1 or JLPT N3-N2 (Language 4).
-In this case the degree awarded is BA English with French (or German, Italian, Japanese, Spanish). - Students on the 'with International Experience' programme will be able to work or study in a country in which the language they are studying is spoken for a year in order to provide them with an opportunity to develop their language skills and their knowledge of the culture of the language-speaking area, as well as to acquire a range of transferable personal, academic and employability skills.
+- For Japanese there are four basic entry levels, all pegged to the Japanese Language Proficiency Test (JLPT): Beginners, Upper Beginner, Intermediate, Upper Intermediate. - After three years (full-time), students who start with approximately A-level standard language competence will attain a level which conforms to the 'typical' exit level equivalent to CEFR Level C1/C2, as defined in the QAA benchmark statement for 'Languages and related studies', or JLPT Level N2.
+The degree awarded is BA French (or German, Italian, Japanese, Portuguese, Spanish) and Global Politics. - Those full-time or part-times students who start at CEFR A1 or JLPT N5 (Language 1) or full-time students who start with CEFR A2 or JLPT N5 (Language 2) will exit with either CEFR B2 or JLPT N4-N3 (Language 3) or CEFR C1 or JLPT N3-N2 (Language 4).
+In this case the degree awarded is BA Global Politics with French (or German, Italian, Japanese, Spanish). - Students on the 'with International Experience' programme will be able to work or study in a country in which the language they are studying is spoken for a year in order to provide them with an opportunity to develop their language skills and their knowledge of the culture of the language-speaking area, as well as to acquire a range of transferable personal, academic and employability skills.